-Though Philadelphia is known for being more affordable than many major cities, if the occasion calls for a decadent, splurge-worthy meal, Philly doesn’t disappoint.
+Though Philadelphia is known for being more affordable than many major cities, if the occasion calls for a decadent, splurge-worthy meal, it doesn’t disappoint.
 Some of the best options for a seriously indulgent dinner include sophisticated steakhouses, an Italian landmark, and hidden sushi counters.
 In the post-pandemic world, many restaurants have shifted to offering pricier prix fixe menus only, which means that this map has grown, but so has the quality of your dinner.
-The meals below don’t come cheap — food, drinks, and tip can easily run $300 and way up for two — but if you’re looking to celebrate or impress, the experience is worth it.Read More
+The meals below don’t come cheap — food, drinks, and tip can easily run $500 and up for two — but if you’re looking to celebrate or impress, the experience is worth it.Read More

-Dine in the clouds at Jean-Georges Vongerichten’s first Philadelphia restaurant, located at the new Four Seasons hotel in the Comcast Technology Center.
+Dine in the clouds at Jean-Georges Vongerichten’s first Philadelphia restaurant, located at the Four Seasons hotel in the Comcast Technology Center.
 At 59 stories up, the highest restaurant in town is worth a visit for the views alone, but the food is equally impressive.
-The tasting menu is $128 per person.
-If you opt for a la carte, don’t skip the decadent $38 egg toast and caviar along with a few other “iconic JG snacks” before moving into six courses from the land and sea.
+A six-course tasting menu for $218 per person includes the decadent egg toast and caviar along with a few other “iconic JG snacks” before moving into six courses from the land and sea.
 There is also a vegetarian tasting menu for $198, which can be made vegan-friendly.
 A wine pairing of $178 is the priciest in town, but make sure to drink water too — it’s important to hydrate well at this altitude.

 If the tony address on Rittenhouse Square didn’t convey how fancy Stephen Starr’s Barclay Prime is, the presentation of steak knife options should do the trick.
 Choose from Japanese, German, Australian, and French utensils to cut into Barclay’s prime dry-aged steaks in its dimly lit library-themed dining room.
 This is the place to try their “Grand Plateau” that features a chef’s selection of raw bar and seafood cocktail for $185 (add caviar for an additional $75).

-Only a handful of people get to experience chef Jesse Ito’s $130 18-piece omakase at a time — and, no surprise, the two or three nightly seatings are booked weeks in advance.
+Only a handful of people get to experience chef Jesse Ito’s $230 17-piece omakase at a time — and, no surprise, the two nightly seatings (Tuesday thru Saturday) are booked weeks in advance.
 The meal takes place at a hidden sushi counter (Royal Sushi) set behind a curtain in the back of a hip Japanese bar (Royal Izakaya).
-Ito, a James Beard award finalist in 2023, sauces and garnishes each pristine piece of fish is individually sauced and garnished.
-Recent highlights include 18-day aged chutoro, Japanese thornyhead, Korean flounder engawa (fin muscle), live scallop, and yellowtail belly.
+Ito, a James Beard award finalist in 2023, sauces and garnishes each pristine piece of fish individually.
+Recent highlights include scored and seared king salmon belly, thread sail filefish with liver sauce, Japanese beltfish, and Japanese grouper.